liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 2.1.0 =

 * **Breaking Change** [CHANGE] Do not render empty content `<div>` in `column` template.
 This is a rather small change but it could break your current design (if it relies on this `<div>`).
 Please verify that this isn't the case before updating.
+* [FIX] Fix styling issues of column block with WordPress 5.4.
 * Modified Templates: `column.php`

 = 2.0.1 =